Diversity, inclusion, community, and equity are the keys that strengthen the vibrancy of the Special Libraries Association.

 ADA or Special Requests: There is a section of the online registration and print registration forms where you can list any ADA or special needs.
 Please email email@example.com if you have any questions.
 All ADA and special needs requests must be received by September 3, 2020.

 Anti-Harassment Policy (Code of Conduct): SLA is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of conference participants in any form.
+Review our Virtual Events Code of Conduct.
 Sexual language and imagery are not appropriate for any conference venue, including sessions and networking events.
 Conference participants violating these rules may be sanctioned or expelled from the conference (without a refund) at the discretion of the conference organizers.
 Review our anti-harassment policy (code of conduct).

 Diversity Programming: SLA supports an inclusive learning environment where diverse perspectives are recognized, respected, and seen as a source of strength.
 Diversity, equity, community, accessibility, and inclusion in all aspects of programming are vital to the future viability, relevance, and sustainability of the profession.